Asia shares sink after Wall Street sell-off

 Continue Reading Below

 WALL STREET: Investor confidence in the U.S.-China agreement faltered after confusing and conflicting comments from President Donald Trump and some senior officials.
-That revived fears that the disagreement between the two economic powerhouses could slow the global economy.
+That revived fears the disagreement between the world's two biggest economies could slow global growth.
 The Standard & Poor's 500 slid 3.2 percent to 2,700.06.
 The Dow Jones Industrial Average lost 3.1 percent to 25,027.07.
 The Nasdaq composite lost 3.8 percent to 7,158.43.
 Tech companies, banks and exporters including Boeing and Caterpillar all declined.

 TRADE TURMOIL: The Trump administration raised doubts about the substance of a U.S.-China trade cease-fire.
 That revived fears their tariff battle could chill global economic growth.
 Trump previously said the agreement in Buenos Aires would lead to sales of American farm goods and cuts in Chinese auto tariffs, but Beijing has yet to confirm that.
 Trump renewed threats of tariff hikes on Tuesday, saying on Twitter that Washington would have a "real deal" with China or else would charge "major tariffs" on Chinese goods.
 That made the weekend agreement seem even less likely to produce a long-lasting settlement.